-- 1. A failure of clinical performance as indicated by any of the following: - Failure to achieve a minimum of "Meets Expectations" on all categories for the final Summative Assessment (ITAR), including professionalism. - 2.
-A failure of the NBME Please see below for further information. - 3.
+- 1. A failure of clinical performance as indicated by any of the following: - Failure to achieve a minimum of "Meets Expectations" on any categories for the final Summative Assessment (ITAR), including professionalism. - 2.
+A failure of the NBME Please see below\for further information. - 3.
 Failure to complete the 6.2 logs.
 Completion of 6.2 logs is required to pass each rotation.
 Failure to do so will result in an incomplete rotation until alternative experiences are complete.
-6.2 logs must be completed by the end of the rotation.

-be completed by the end of the rotation.

-- 4. Failure to complete 6.2 alternative experiences Clerks should contact the specific departmental clerk coordinator if deficiencies are present in the 6.2 log for assignment of alternative experiences.
-Clerks will be expected to complete the alternative experiences within a reasonable time period. - 5.
+6.2 logs must be completed by the end of the rotation. - 4.
+Failure to complete 6.2 alternative experiences Clerks should contact the specific departmental clerk coordinator if deficiencies are present in the 6.2 log for assignment of alternative experiences.
+Clerks will be expected to complete the alternative experiences within 6 weeks of the rotation end date. - 5.
 Failure to complete the mid rotation in-house MCQ exam.
 Clerks are not required to pass this exam and a supplemental assessment will not be offered; however, clerks are required to write the exam and failure to do so may result in failure of the rotation.
-Although clerks are not required to pass the in-house exam, the grade achieved will still contribute to the cumulative average for the rotation - 6.
+Although clerks are not required to pass the in-house exam, the grade achieved will still contribute to the cumulative average for the rotation. - 6.
 Failure to successfully complete the critical appraisal assignment.
 A numeric mark is not assigned to this assignment as it is pass/fail; however, students must achieve a "pass" on this assignment to pass the rotation. - 7.
 Failure to obtain the required number of EPA observations.
 EPAs are a required component of the Psychiatry rotation.
 Clerks are not required to be "entrustable" but must achieve the required number of observations.
 Failure to do so will result in an incomplete rotation until the required EPAs can be completed.
 Failure to complete the required EPAs may also result in professionalism consequences for the clerk. - 8.
 A failure to achieve a cumulative mark of at least 70% on the rotation.
-The cumulative average will be based on: - The Clinical Summative Assessment (ITAR) grade - The NBME grade - The In-House MCQ exam grade - 9.
-A maximum of one remediation attempt on any one rotation component will be offered (other than the NBME where students are permitted a second attempt as described in the core assessment policy).
-If a student fails a supplemental assessment, a course sub-committee consisting of at least 3 people (made up of the Year Chair (or designate); Relevant Rotation Coordinator (or designate); and a Rotation Coordinator from a different rotation) will meet to determine a course of action, which may include either (1) remediation followed by a supplemental assessment, or (2) a FAILED rotation.
+The cumulative average will be based on: - The Clinical Summative Assessment (ITAR) grade

+- The NBME grade

+- The In-House MCQ exam grade

+- 9. A maximum of one remediation attempt and supplemental assessment on any one rotation component will be offered.
+If a student fails a supplemental assessment, the student will fail the rotation.